GrumpyOmer/gotools/README-EN.md

 ##### Access to the connection of CMD operating reference documentation: https://pkg.go.dev/github.com/olivere/elastic#section-readme for the connection of CMD operation reference documentation

-# <- configController ->
+# <span id="configController"><- configController -></span>
 ### *Implement hot update of the local configuration file*
 ##### Support hot update of local configuration files (modify configuration file directory or configuration file contents)
 ##### The package initialization must be introduced when the project is initialized, which will initialize the listener of the configuration task (implementing the hot update), like this:
 ```
     _ "github.com/GrumpyOmer/gotools/configController"
 ```
-Currently, only JSON and XML configuration files are supported.
+Currently, only JSON, XML and .env configuration files are supported.
 After initialization, you can obtain the configuration file in the corresponding method
 ```
     GetJsonField(field string)
     GetXmlField(field string)
+    GetEnvField(field string)
 ```
 In addition to manually modifying the content of the configuration file, the hot update of the configuration file can also trigger the update by calling the following methods to change the configuration file name or directory during the dynamic running of the program
 ```
-    // 自定义配置目录
+    // Customize the configuration directory
     SetPubDir(path string)
-    // 自定义xml文件名
+    // Customize the xml file name
     SetXmlConfigName(configName string)
-    // 自定义json文件名
+    // Customize the json file name
     SetJsonConfigName(configName string)
+    // Customize the .env file name
+    SetEnvConfigName(configName string)
 ```
 The format of the configuration file is as follows:
 ```